 Engineer, scientist, businessman and inventor Carl Paul Gottfried von Linde discovered a refrigeration cycle, the Hampson-Linde cycle, and invented the first industrial-scale air separation and gas liquefaction processes used in refrigeration.

-In 1897, Carl von Linde was knighted for his work.
-Using his discoveries Dutch scientist Heike Kamerlingh Onnes won the Nobel Prize in Physics in 1913.
-Early refrigerators were instrumental in preventing food spoilage, leading to healthier living.
-And today, we no longer have to cut ice from the lake.
+In 1897, Carl von Linde os knighted for his work.
+Using his discoveries Dutch scientist Heike Kamerlingh Onnes wins the Nobel Prize in Physics in 1913.
+Early refrigerators are important to preventing food spoilage, and we no longer have to cut ice from the lake.